kanbhatia/TORONTO-HOUSING-COST/README.md

 Team Project 2

-A VISUALIZATION OF CONDO BUILDING PERMITS AND RENTAL PRICES IN THE CITY OF TORONTO FROM 2010 TO 2018
+A VISUALIZATION OF RENTAL PRICES IN THE CITY OF TORONTO FROM 2010 TO 2018

   An interactive dashboard showing a geographical map of neighbourhoods in the City of Toronto and Infographic bar charts presenting historical rental prices.